SimmonsRitchie/topojoin/README.rst

 Command line
 ================

-topojoin's actions can be modified in a number of ways by passing optional arguments.
+TopoJoin's actions can be modified in a number of ways by passing optional arguments.
 Here are its available options:

   -tk, --topokey TEXT     Key in CSV file that will be used to join with CSV
                           file  [default: id]